 Possibly Birmingham’s best-known Indian restaurant, Lasan has ridden a wave of publicity ever since it was featured on Gordon Ramsay’s ‘The F Word’ in 2010, and is one of the showpieces of the city’s rich Indian food tradition.
 The decor is a fusion of modern and traditional; fancy mirrors and ornaments – including a large wooden sitar – adorn the space.
 Fine dining is the guiding principle at Lasan, and every dish is carefully constructed and beautifully presented.

-Despite offering over a hundred beers, Pure is as often the pick of Brum’s gin-swigging contingent as it is the protectorate of boys’ business lunches or post-work ales.
-As well as a more substantial food menu – itself featuring an array of ales and lagers – a plethora of moreish, pastry-based bar bites keeps the rabble on the right side of lively all evening.
+Despite offering more than a hundred beers, Purecraft is as often the pick of Brum’s gin-swigging contingent as it is the protectorate of craft beer fans.
+As well as a more substantial food menu – itself employing an array of ales and lagers as ingredients – a plethora of moreish, pastry-based bar bites keeps the rabble on the right side of lively all evening.
 We’ve been known to get very enthusiastic about the dense and juicy pork pie, which is served with the house piccalilli or mustard.

 Sabai Sabai is a Thai restaurant with outposts in the restaurant-friendly neighbourhoods of Moseley and Harborne.
 Both areas are hotspots for independent eateries, but Sabai Sabai stands out with its great quality Thai food.
-The menu is generous in its variety, excelling at all the familiar Thai staples like chicken satay (£6.95), pad thai (£9.95) and green curry (£10.95).
-But for the more inquisitive, there are less trodden options like sweet corn cakes, jungle curry and holy basil stir fry, which is gorgeous and a definite must-have.
+The menu is generous in its variety, excelling at all the familiar Thai staples such as chicken satay (£7.45), pad Thai (£10.95) and green curry (£11.45).
+But for the more inquisitive, there are less-trodden options such as the geng bha ‘jungle curry’ and the must-try aromatic holy basil stir fry.

-The word ‘karczma’ is Polish for inn or tavern, and this unique restaurant sets out to recreate the hearty rustic feeling of a Polish country cottage inn.
-Its ‘discovery’ by Guardian food critic Jay Rayner in 2012 brought a wave of new interest to the quirky old favourite.
-The decoration is really something – you almost feel as if you’ve walked onto the set of a TV program.
-Bring on the yummy stuffed dumplings (£7.50), creamy pickled herrings, beef stew on potato pancake (£14.70) and beetroot soups (£6.20).
+The word ‘karczma’ is Polish for ‘inn’ or ‘tavern’, so it’s no surprise this unique restaurant sets out to recreate the hearty rustic feeling of a Polish country cottage inn.
+Its ‘discovery’ by food critic Jay Rayner in 2012 brought a wave of new interest to the quirky old favourite.
+With its thatched ceiling and bucolic murals, the decoration is really something – you’ll feel like you’ve walked on to a TV set or accidentally taken a load of hallucinogens.
+The food though?
+Yes, please.
+Bring on the yummy stuffed dumplings (£7.90), creamy pickled herrings, beef stew on potato pancake (£16.90) and beetroot soup (£6.50).